As a busy mom, we are always looking for ways to find more time to do the things we need to do as well as make time to do the things we want to do.

 #5 Create time for weekly planning

-In addition to daily planning sessions you want to incorporate weekly sessions.
+In addition to daily planning sessions you want to incorporate weekly schedule review sessions.
 This doesn’t need to be for a long period of time, just enough to set goals for the week and figure out how to prioritize your tasks.

 The best way to make sure you plan for the week is by setting a time on Sunday night before bed.
 This will allow your goals to be fresh in your mind when you wake up Monday morning and will give us an opportunity to see any changes that need to happen during the course of the day as they come.